loganrooks/robotic-psalms/README.md

   - `drive`: The amount of distortion applied (0.0 to 1.0).
 Higher values increase saturation.
   - `tone`: Controls the brightness of the distortion (0.0 for dark, 1.0 for bright).
   - `mix`: The balance between the original (dry) signal and the saturated (wet) signal (0.0 for full dry, 1.0 for full wet).
+- `num_vocal_layers`: (Integer, >= 1, Default: 1) The number of individual vocal layers to synthesize and mix.
+Setting to 1 disables layering.
+- `layer_pitch_variation`: (Float, >= 0.0, Default: 0.0) The maximum random pitch variation applied to each vocal layer, measured in semitones.
+A value of 0.5 means each layer's pitch can be shifted randomly between -0.5 and +0.5 semitones relative to the base pitch.
+- `layer_timing_variation_ms`: (Float, >= 0.0, Default: 0.0) The maximum random timing variation applied to each vocal layer, measured in milliseconds.
+A value of 50 means each layer can start randomly between -50ms and +50ms relative to the original timing.

 ### Voice Timbre
 Blend between three voice characteristics: